kciebiera/kciebiera.github.io/docs/lab11.md

 Check what happens if you change the initial cart position and pole angle.
 What happens if you remove the noise from the force?
 What happens if you change the mass of the cart or the pole?
 What happens if you change the length of the pole?
 What happens if you change the gravity constant (ok, it's a joke)?

-Your task is to design a controller that stabilizes the cartpole system to the origin.
-You can use the linearized dynamics of the cartpole system.
-The linearization should be done at a fixed point.
+Your task is to design an LQR controller that stabilizes the cartpole system to the origin.The linearization should be done at a fixed point.
 You should write a function that returns the matrices `A` and `B` of the linearized system.
 You should know how to linearize the system from the previous classes.

 ```python
 def linearize(): # you can add arguments if you want